theochem/horton/doc/user_hf_dft.rst

 The :py:class:`~horton.meanfield.scf.PlainSCFSolver` iteratively updates the orbitals.
 Hence, for this SCF solver, there is no need to reconstruct the orbitals after SCF convergence.
-All other SCF algorithms, however, iteratively update the density matrix and you need to explicitly reconstruct the orbitals after SCF convergence.
+For all other SCF algorithms, however, you need to iteratively update the density matrix and explicitly reconstruct the orbitals after SCF convergence.

 .. note::